Local SEO for franchises: the rules have changed

 Estimated weight: 6% of local ranking

 This factor takes the longest to develop but generates lasting effects.
 Google rewards businesses that regularly produce relevant local content: Google Posts, local blog, location news.
+This connects directly to your broader franchise local marketing guide, since the channels you activate locally all feed into local search authority.

 For franchise networks, this means: